kamil467/fonte-new-sb1-bbmng3vb/README.md

 - [X] website link title text and image (logo to be resized)  - Done
 - [X] Supabase form integration  : form integration done - additional work( restore previous contents address and maps as it was replaced by AI agent) and make all the fields required. - Done
 - [X] Live Chat integration.
+- [X] Google Map updated to inline with design of silkwea website: - Done

 ### Logo Image Requirements:
 Different size and with different color variations logo requried throughout the website.